compass Explore next steps to improve your mental health. Get help for ADHD

 ADHD in Women vs. Men: Is There a Difference?

-In American culture, women often experience pressure to perform and complete a higher amount of tasks—especially domestically and emotionally—and have higher expectations placed on their emotional regulation and expression levels than men.
+In American culture, women often experience pressure to perform and complete a higher amount of tasks—especially domestically and emotionally—and have higher expectations placed on their ability to regulate their emotions, i.e. keep their emotions and expressions calm and neutral, than men do.

 Because of this, women tend to exhibit more inattentive symptoms and criteria of the ADHD spectrum—not because they don’t experience hyperactivity, but because they face societal pressures that transform these symptoms.
 This means ADHD symptoms in women and girls are often much more covert than in men and boys.

-Even if a girl or woman has predominantly hyperactive/impulsive symptoms, she may have learned to mask her symptoms so that they occur internally rather than externally most of the time.
-In this case, “masking” refers to when someone with a neurodivergence presents themselves in a way that isn’t true to their natural behavior and presentation, and is done for the benefit of others.
-This masking can cause women to experience more emotional and psychological distress than men do as a result of their ADHD and masking strategies.
+Even if a girl or woman has predominantly hyperactive/impulsive symptoms, she may learn to mask her symptoms so that they occur internally rather than externally most of the time.
+In this case, “masking” refers to when someone with a neurodivergence presents themselves in a way that isn’t true to their natural behavior and presentation and is done for the benefit of others.
+This masking can cause women to experience more emotional and psychological distress than men do.

-This means that many girls and women with ADHD never get diagnosed since their symptoms and presentation are so different from that of men, thereby being less noticeable and often seen as “sub-threshold.”
+As a result, many girls and women with ADHD never get diagnosed: Since their symptoms and presentation are so different from men, they’re less noticeable and often seen as “sub-threshold.”

-Women who have ADHD are diagnosed using the same diagnostic criteria used for men.
-That being said, women tend to exhibit most of the following symptoms:
+The four main symptoms of ADHD are inattentiveness, hyperactivity, impulsivity, and disorganization.
+Women who have ADHD are diagnosed using the same diagnostic criteria as men.
+However, women tend to exhibit the following symptoms more often (with consideration to the cultural and societal factors above):

 • Inattention